 Additionally, we previously issued to Deerfield a secured convertible note, or the Deerfield Note, in the principal amount of \$10.0 million.
 The Deerfield Note bears interest at 9.75% per annum.
-Deerfield may convert all or any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Note into shares of our common stock at a conversion price of \$5.85 per share.
+Deerfield may convert all or any portion of the outstanding principal and any accrued but unpaid interest on the Deerfield Note into shares of our Series D redeemable convertible preferred stock at a conversion price of \$0.78 per share.
 According to the terms of the Deerfield Note, in no event may Deerfield convert the Deerfield Note to the extent such conversion would result in Deerfield beneficially owning more than 9.985% of the then issued and outstanding shares of our common stock.
 This conversion limitation may not be waived and any purported conversion that is inconsistent with this conversion limitation will be null and void.
 This conversion limitation will not apply to any conversion made immediately prior to a change of control transaction.
 If Deerfield is only able to convert the Deerfield Note into a limited number of shares due to this conversion limitation, the Deerfield Note could subsequently become convertible into the remainder of the shares as a result of a variety of events.
 This could occur, for example, if we issue more shares or Deerfield sells some of its existing shares.
-Without regard to this conversion limitation, the Deerfield Note is convertible into 1,975,125 shares of our common stock, assuming a conversion date of November 30, 2015.
-At our option, but subject to the conversion limitation of the Deerfield Note, the Deerfield Note will convert into shares of our common stock upon the occurrence prior to June 30, 2016 of the FDA's acceptance of our NDA for KP201/APAP for review.
-The conversion price of the Deerfield Note will be adjusted downward if we issue or sell any shares of common stock, convertible securities, warrants or options, including in this offering, at a sale or exercise price per share less than the greater of the Deerfield Note's conversion price or the closing sale price of our common stock as reported on The NASDAO Global Market on the last trading date immediately prior to such issuance.
-As a result of this offering, without giving effect to the conversion limitation, the conversion price of the Deerfield Note will be adjusted downward to \$ per share and the Deerfield Note will be convertible into shares of our common stock, assuming a public offering price equal to per share, which is the last reported sale price of our common stock as reported on The NASDAQ Global Market as of December 2015, less underwriting discounts and commissions, no exercise of the underwriters' option to purchase additional shares of our common stock, a conversion date of November 30, 2015 and a trading price equal to \$ per share on the day immediately prior to the issuance of shares in this offering.
-See "Description of Capital Stock-Deerfield Note" for information regarding the additional shares of our common stock that may be issuable upon conversion of the Deerfield Note upon the closing of this offering.
+Without regard to this conversion limitation, upon the consummation of this offering, the Deerfield Note will become convertible into 1,841,683 shares of our common stock, assuming a conversion date of March 10, 2015.
+At our option, the Deerfield Note will convert into shares of our common stock upon the occurrence prior to June 30, 2016 of either (i) the FDA's approval of an NDA for KP201 for the treatment of acute pain without requiring the performance of an efficacy study or (ii) the FDA's acceptance of an NDA for KP201 for review and our consummation of an initial public offering of our common stock at price of at least \$9.375 per share with at least \$25.0 million in gross proceeds to us.
+Following completion of this offering, the conversion price of the Deerfield Note will be adjusted downward if we issue or sell any shares of common stock, convertible securities, warrants or options at a sale or exercise price per share less than the greater of the Deerfield Note's conversion price or the closing sale price of our common stock on The NASDAQ Global Market on the last trading date immediately prior to such issuance.

-If Deerfield elects to convert the Deerfield Note, we elect to convert the Deerfield Note or in the event that the Deerfield Note automatically converts pursuant to its terms into shares of our common stock, your ownership interest will be diluted.
+If Deerfield elects to convert the Deerfield Note, or in the event that the Deerfield Note automatically converts pursuant to its terms into shares of our common stock, your ownership interest will be diluted.

-Pursuant to our equity incentive plan, we may grant equity awards and issue additional shares of our common stock to our employees, directors and consultants, and the number of shares of our common stock reserved for future issuance under this plan will be subject to automatic annual increases in accordance with the terms of the plan.
+Pursuant to our equity incentive plan, we may grant equity awards and issue additional shares of our common stock to our employees, directors and consultants, and the number of shares of our common stock reserved for future issuance under these plans will be subject to automatic annual increases in accordance with the terms of the plans.
 To the extent that new options are granted and exercised or we issue additional shares of common stock in the future, our stockholders may experience additional dilution, which could cause our stock price to fall.